A Detailed Guide to Attending the Holy Mass at Sagrada Familia

 Extraordinary Masses

-Throughout the year the Sagrada Familia hosts extraordinary mass on special occasions.
+Throughout the year the Sagrada Familia hosts extraordinary masses on special occasions.
 These masses can only be attended by invitation.
 The information regarding this would be published on the calendar of masses at the start of the year.
 However, if you don't manage to get an invite, you can catch it online as some of the extraordinary masses are live streamed.

-Select Your Sagrada Familia Tickets
+Select your Sagrada Familia tickets

 Instant Confirmation